 - POSIX A family of open system standards based on Unix.
-Bash is concerned with POSIX 1003.2, the Shell and Tools Standard. - blank A space or tab character. - builtin A command that is implemented internally by the shell itself, rather than by an executable program somewhere in the file system.
+Bash is primarily concerned with the Shell and Utilities portion of the POSIX 1003.1 standard. - blank A space or tab character. - builtin A command that is implemented internally by the shell itself, rather than by an executable program somewhere in the file system.